-Unconditional admission to Arkansas State University-Beebel/ Newport

-- Completion of a minimum of 60 semester hours, at least 15 of which must be earned at Arkansas State University-Beebel Newport. - Fulfillment of all basic and major requirements - 4.
-Cumulative GPA of at least 2.00 in major field - 5.
+- 1. Unconditional admission to Arkansas State University-Beebe - Completion of a minimum of 62 semester hours, at least 15 of which must be earned at Arkansas State University-Beebe (including the Newport campus) - 3.
+Fulfillment of all basic and elective requirements - 4.
+Cumulative GPA of at least 2.00 in field of emphasis - 5.
 Overall minimum GPA of 2.00 - 6.
-Formal degree application as prescribed potest and the Vice Chancelor
+Formal degree application as prescribed

 The Associate of Arts degree is designed for students who wish to take the first two years of a baccalaureate program before transferring to a senior university.
-Students who know where they will transfer and what their major will be should be able to plan their degree, with the help of an Arkansas State University-Beebe/Newport advisor, to maximize transfer. electrice, students should be able to transfer
+Students who know where they will transfer and what their major will be should be able to plan their degree, with the help of an Arkansas State University-Beebe/Newport advisor, to maximize transfer.

-The Associate of Arts degree requires the following 43-hour University Core curriculum.
+All Associate of Arts degrees require the following 43-hour University Core curriculum.